UNO-NULLify/ectf/README.md

 * **ATM Exploit:**
     - Bank verifies card_id and account balance.
+    - Bank sends signed message of bills to give out to ATM which is forwared to HSM
+    - HSM verifies signed message, only gives out bills if signature is valid
 * **PIN Extraction:**
     - PIN is not stored on card.